Yale Bridge

+History

 The bridge was designed by Harold H. Gilbert of the Washington State Highway Department, and was constructed by the Gilpin Construction Company of Portland, Oregon.

+Structure

 The only short-span steel suspension bridge in Washington, the bridge incorporates unique features.
 Only the central span is slung from the cables, with separate unloaded cables acting as backstays running from the 88.75 ft tall towers to concrete anchorages in the canyon's rocky sides.
 The approach spans were originally supported from below by a timber structure.
 The cables are discontinuous at the towers, unlike most suspension bridges, in which the cables run over a saddle on the towers.
 With less wear, the cables could be smaller.
 The bridge deck is made of timbers with an asphalt overlay.
 The counties transferred the bridge to the Washington State Department of Highways in the late 1930s and it was refitted in 1957–58 with steel approach spans.
 It is noted for prominent brackets supporting osprey nests.

+Recognition

 The bridge was placed on the National Register of Historic Places on July 16, 1982.